Frequently Asked Questions

-- As trustee of the taxes paid, you have a fiduciary duty to remit to the secretary the amount of tax received.
+- Fiduciary duty to remit to the Department of Revenue the amount of tax received.
 If you fail to remit the tax, you are liable for the taxes paid to you.

-- You must notify a licensed distributor, licensed exporter, or licensed importer who received gasoline or diesel fuel from you during a reporting period of the number of taxable gallons received.
+- Notify a licensed distributor, licensed exporter, or licensed importer who received gasoline or diesel fuel from you during a reporting period of the number of taxable gallons received.

-- You must notify the secretary within the time period established by the secretary if a licensed distributor, licensed exporter or licensed importer did not pay the tax, you must notify the Department of Revenue.
+- Notify the Department of Revenue within the time period established by the secretary if a licensed distributor, licensed exporter or licensed importer did not pay the tax.

-- You cannot apply the payment of tax to a debt that the person making the payment owes for gasoline or diesel fuel purchased from you.
+- Cannot apply the payment of tax to a debt that the person making the payment owes for purchases of gasoline or diesel fuel.

 Beginning July 1, 2015, Suppliers and Permissive Suppliers are eligible to receive the 0.5% discount if they allow licensed Distributors and Importers a discount of 0.33%.
 Prior to this date, a discount of 1.5% was granted to eligible Suppliers and Permissive Supplies if they allowed licensed Distributors and Importers a discount of 0.5%.

-Licensed Distributors and Importers are eligible for the one-third of one percent (0.33%) discount.
+Licensed Distributors and Importers are eligible for the 0.33% discount.